| Pictures (click to enlarge) |

 ![]() ![]() ![]() |

-M1940 | Knife bayonet for use with the 7.62 x 54 mm.
-Tokarev SVT-40 self-loading rifle that saw limited use during World War II.
-This was the first Russian knife bayonet and its influence is evident in the later SKS and AK-47 bayonets.
+M1940 | Knife bayonet for use with the 7.62 mm.
+Tokarev SVT–40 self-loading rifle that saw limited use during the Second World War.

 The M1940 bayonet is unique in having a sheath surrounding the press stud to prevent the fixed bayonet from being inadvertently detached.
 This proved a solution to a non-existent problem and was dropped from future Russian designs.
 This example has gone through arsenal overhaul, as evidenced by the rich deep blued finish. |